Daegu iM Bank Park

-Daegu iM Bank Park, known as the Daegu Forest Arena in the Asian Football Confederation (AFC) international matches, is a football-specific stadium located in Daegu, South Korea, and is the home stadium of the K League 1 club Daegu FC.
-The stadium opened in March 2019 and has a seating capacity for 12,419 spectators.
+Daegu iM Bank Park, known as the Daegu Forest Arena in the Asian Football Confederation (AFC) international matches, is a football-specific stadium located in Daegu, South Korea, and is the home stadium of the K League 2 club Daegu FC.
+The stadium opened in March 2019 and has a seating capacity of 12,419 spectators.

 History

 During the construction, the working name of the stadium was Daegu Forest Arena.
 DGB Financial Group bought the naming rights and named the stadium DGB Daegu Bank Park in February 2019, becoming the first stadium with naming rights in the K League history.
 However, this name cannot be used when hosting AFC events, since these governing bodies have policies forbidding corporate sponsorship from companies that are not official tournament partners.
 In AFC club matches, it is known as the Daegu Forest Arena.